Mobirise Web Builder

 • 2010

-Around Aledo, by Susan M. Karnes, Arcadia Publishing, 2010, has several mentions of the Company's founder, photographs of both the beautiful stone house the Holland's built on their Parker County farm, and Barney, the first cutting horse to be awarded a Certificate of Merit by the National Cutting Horse Association.
-Mr. Holland bred this horse for his son, but he joined the Navy right out of Princeton and did not return to Texas until 1946.
-Mr. Holland sold his now superfluous mare and colt to Ray Smyth who gelded the colt, named it Barney and trained it as a top cutting horse.
-Mr. Smyth was one of the founders of the NCHA.
+Around Aledo, by Susan M. Karnes, mentions the Company's founder, with photographs of the Holland's beautiful stone house in Parker County, and "Barney", the first cutting horse awarded a Certificate of Merit.
+Mr. Holland bred this horse for his son but, he went from Princeton into the US Navy in 1943.
+So, the mare and colt were sold to Ray Smyth who gelded the colt, named it "Barney" and trained it as a top cutting horse.
+In 1946, Mr. Smyth was a NCHA founder.

-FleetCor Technologies, Inc. went public in December, has market capitalization of around $3,000,000,000 and is a global leader in card-activated fleet fueling.
+FleetCor Technologies, Inc. goes public in December with a market capitalization of around $3,000,000,000 and is a global leader in card-activated fleet fueling.

 • 2011